1. Example Gallery¶

 Fig. 1.26 Detector image with a 3.0 mm stop radius.¶ |

 Note that the paraxial image distance and the best fitting image distance for a high aberration setup differ.
-This is why you should move the detector to larger z-positions when decreasing the stop size.
+This is why the detector should be moved to larger z-positions when decreasing the stop size.

 1.11.
 Image Render Many Rays¶